 I only occasionally indulge in a really sweet breakfast—when it's not a toast day I usually reach for something savory like a breakfast sandwich or make-ahead breakfast enchiladas.

 When I do want a sweet breakfast, I want it to be a really good one: full of flavor, kind of over-the-top, and with a luscious texture.
-This Maple Blueberry Overnight French Toast bake fits that bill.
+This Blueberry French Toast Casserole fits that bill.

 Two New England favorites together in one dish